DeepaMahm/network-dynamics/README.md

 *****************************************************
 ## Simulation
-*Mathematical formulation and simulation is carried out in [main.exe](https://github.com/DeepaMahm/simgraph/blob/main/main/main.exe)*
+*Generation of the metamodel, mathematical formulation and simulation is carried out in [main.exe](https://github.com/DeepaMahm/simgraph/blob/main/main/main.exe)*

 #### Step 3: Setting up the computational domain for multiphysics simulation
 Each node in the blood vessel that is modelled is an approximation of a volume element.
 The volume is computed considering a cylindrial geometry.
 The height of the cylinder(l) is equal to mesh size.
 The diameter of the cylinder (d) is equal to the diameter of the blood vessel that is modelled.
 The blood vessel volume element is surrounded by a monolayer of β-cell mass.
 The volum of this monolayer is approximated by the volume of a hollow cylinder also referred to as donut volume.
 The idea is to treat